Saint-Petersburg International Mercantile Exchange: General

 In March 2022, the Association of European Energy Exchanges (Europex) excluded SPIMEX from its membership due to Russia's invasion of Ukraine.

 Until 2022, the requirements of the Russian government for oil companies to sell part of their products through SPIMEX were in effect.
-According to these requirements, 11 % of gasoline production, 7.5 % of diesel fuel, 11 % of jet fuel, 3 % of fuel oil production and 7.5 % of LPG were subject to sale through the exchange.
+According to these requirements, 11% of gasoline production, 7.5% of diesel fuel, 11% of jet fuel, 3% of residual fuel oil production and 7.5% of LPG were subject to sale through the exchange.

+On February 27, the shareholders’ meeting decided to change the abbreviated name of the exchange: instead of JSC SPIMEX, the exchange will be called JSC Petersburg Exchange.